Riccardo Ruotolo

 Riccardo Ruotolo (15 November 1928 - 1 August 2012) was the titular bishop of Castulo and auxiliary bishop of the Catholic Archdiocese of Manfredonia-Vieste-San Giovanni Rotondo, Italy.

-Ordained to the priesthood in 1951, Ruotolo became bishop in 1995 and he was 25 years (1978-2003) special delegate of the Holy See and president of the "Fondazione casa Sollievo della Sofferenza, Opera di San Pio da Pietrelcina".
+Ordained to the priesthood in 1951, Ruotolo became bishop in 1995 and he was 25 years (1978–2003) special delegate of the Holy See and president of the "Fondazione casa Sollievo della Sofferenza, Opera di San Pio da Pietrelcina".

-He retired in 2004 and died on 2012.;
+He retired in 2004 and died in 2012.